Vaccines and cancer screening

 For some people, flu can be an unpleasant illness.
 For many, particularly those with certain health conditions, older people and pregnant women, flu can be very dangerous and even life-threatening.

-Find out about flu on the NHS website
+Find out more about vaccinations for children on the NHS website.

 Pneumococcal (PCV) vaccine